 Beyond Math 1: Which math course is for you?
-(2018-2019)
+(2020-2021)

 If you have completed the Math 1a/1b sequence at Harvard or if you have had the equivalent material elsewhere, you may be wondering which course is for you.
 The mathematics department provides a variety of options which you should consider based on your academic interests and your background.
-With exceedingly rare exceptions, students in your position are advised to take one of Math 18, 19a, 19b, 21a, 21b, 22a, 23a, 25a, 55a.
+With exceedingly rare exceptions, students in your position are advised to take one of Math 18a, 19a, 18b/19b, 21a, 21b, 22a, 23a, 25a, 55a.
 You can also take Math 101 concurrently with any of Math 18-22.
-(The School of Engineering and Applied Sciences also offers Applied Math 21a,b which covers much the same topics from Math 21a,b.)
-This pamphlet describes the Mathematics Department's offerings and should help you decide which course is for you.
+(The School of Engineering and Applied Sciences also offers Applied Math 22a,b which covers much the same topics from Math 21a,b but in different order.)
+This pamphlet describes the Mathematics Department's oferings and should help you decide which course is for you.

-- Math 18: This course is taught in the fall only.
-Math 18 covers the concepts and techniques of multivariable calculus most useful to those studying the social sciences, particularly economics.
+• Math 18a: This course is taught in the fall only.
+Math 18a covers the concepts and techniques of multivariable calculus most useful to those studying the social sciences, particularly economics.
 The course also serves as an introduction to mathematical modeling in the social sciences and economics.
-Math 18 should not be taken in addition to Math 21a, but Math 19b or Math 21b may be taken before or after Math 18. - Math 19a: Math 19a is given in just the fall; it teaches multivariable calculus • and differential equations for applications to the life sciences.
+Math 18a should not be taken in addition to Math 21a, but Math 19b or Math 21b may be taken before or after Math 18a.

+• Math 19a: Math 19a is given in just the fall; it teaches multivariable calculus and diferential equations for applications to the life sciences.
 It is recommended by those taking the new Life Science 1a,b courses and by the life science concentrations (this means Biological Anthropology, Chemical and Physical Biology, Human Evolutionary Biology, Molecular and Cellular Biology, Neurobiology, Organismic and Evolutionary Biology, and Social and Cognitive Neuroscience.)
-In particular, the focus in Math 19a is on differential equations, both linear and non-linear in one or more variables.
+In particular, the focus in Math 19a is on diferential equations, both linear and non-linear in one or more variables.
 Related techniques are also presented.
 Math 19a has a second focus which is mathematical modeling for life science problems.
-This course is preferrable to Math 21a for those majoring in a life science except for students who plan to take Physics 15/16. - Math 19b: This course is given only in the spring semester.
-Math 19b is also for life science concentration people and those taking Life Science 1a,b.
+This course is preferrable to Math 21a for those majoring in a life science except for students who plan to take Physics 15/16.

+• Math 18b/19b: This one course is given only in the spring semester.
+Math 18b/19b is a follow-on course for both Math 18a and Math 91a.
+It is for people interested in life sciences or social sciences or economics.
 The course teaches linear algebra with enough probability and statistics to forgo the beginning statistics courses such as Stat 100, 102, 104.
-Math 19b is spring only.
-This course teaches all of the linear algebra in Math 21b, but it trades the differential equations part of Math 21b (which is taught in Math 19a) for the probability and statistics.
+Some programming will also be taught.
+All of the linear algebra in Math 21b is taught; The differential equations in Math 21b is traded for probability and statistics.